astride11/astride11/README.md

-# 👋 Hi, I'm Mallo Poundi!
+# 👋 Hi, I'm Christel!

 🎓 Student at École Polytechnique (France) | Specializing in Financial Mathematics
 📍 Did an academic exchange at TalTech (Estonia) – Focused on Econophysics & Data Science